hawkw/portfolio/_posts/2016-04-06-blood-ritual.md

 ![05]({{ site.github.url }}/assets/blood_ritual/gif/05.gif) -->
 ![01]({{ site.github.url }}/assets/blood_ritual/gif/01.gif)

 The use of blood in the film was drawn from Eliza's struggle with a phobia of needles and blood-drawing, which had proved a major obstacle to her in the past.
 Although the ritual depicted in _Blood Ritual No. 1_ may seem dark and frightening, the piece intends to depict the process of facing one's fears and emerging transformed.
+For many marginalised people, especially those suffering from trauma and mental illness, dark imagery and symbols can often provide a source of comfort.

 ![04]({{ site.github.url }}/assets/blood_ritual/gif/04.gif)
 ![03]({{ site.github.url }}/assets/blood_ritual/gif/03.gif)